SerenityOS/jakt/README.md

 ## Inline C++

-For better interoperability with existing C++ code, as well as situations where the capabilities of **jakt** within `unsafe` blocks are not powerful enough, the possibility of embedding inline C++ code into the program exists in the form of `cpp` blocks:
+For better interoperability with existing C++ code, as well as situations where the capabilities of **Jakt** within `unsafe` blocks are not powerful enough, the possibility of embedding inline C++ code into the program exists in the form of `cpp` blocks:

 ```jakt
 let mutable x = 0